NREL/CoolerChips/README.md

 `docker compose build`

+6. Give docker permission to display it's GUI app on host.
+This step must be repeated each time the computer/virtual machine is restarted: `xhost +local:docker`

-6. Run the container:
+7. Run the container:

 `docker compose up`

-7. Give docker permission to display it's GUI app on host: `xhost +local:docker`